cast-org/figuration/site/4.0/get-started/options.md

 @import "../node_modules/figuration/scss/grid";
 ...
 {% endcapture %}
-{% renderHighlight example, "sass" %}
+{% renderHighlight highlight, "sass" %}

 With that setup in place, you can begin to modify any of the Sass variables and maps in your `custom.scss`.
 You can also start to add parts of Figuration under the `// Optional` section as needed.